zach-wolf/zach-wolf.github.io/_posts/2020-05-13-dunnhumby-segmentation.md

 Just by looking at a few plots, we can already draw some solid conclusions on how to capitalize with each segment.

 **Here are my takeaways for each customer loyalty segment:**
-1. High-Loyalty: these are our most loyal customers and bring in the most money, so it should be a priority to retain these customers.
+1.	*High-Loyalty*: these are our most loyal customers and bring in the most money, so it should be a priority to retain these customers.
-2. Mid-Loyalty: the recency and frequency are there, but it should be a priority to encourage these customers to spend more money per basket.
+2.	*Mid-Loyalty*: the recency and frequency are there, but it should be a priority to encourage these customers to spend more money per basket.
 Possibly sending them promotions on products in departments which they don’t normally shop.
-3. Low-Loyalty: the priority here is to improve both recency and frequency.
+3.	*Low-Loyalty*: the priority here is to improve both recency and frequency.

 ## What’s Next?